bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     For a started instance the task name and address (host and port) is specified in the *Instance details* panel.
 In the list of instances the following actions can be performed:

-1. **Start** an instance by clicking the «Start» button in the Actions section.
-The instance status will first change to «Starting» and in a few seconds to «Started».
+1. **Start** an instance by clicking the "Start" button in the Actions section.
+The instance status will first change to "Starting" and in a few seconds to "Started".
 That means the instance is launched and is working now.
-2. **Stop** the instance that has been started i.e. has the «Started» status.
-Click at the «Stop» button and wait for a while till the status changes to «Stopping» and then to «Stopped».
+2. **Stop** the instance that has been started i.e. has the "Started" status.
+Click at the "Stop" button and wait for a while till the status changes to "Stopping" and then to "Stopped".
 3. **Clone** an instance.
 This fuтction enables instance creation by copying the settings of an existing instance.
 Just tick the "Clone instance" icon in the Actions block near the name of the instance you want to clone.

 .. figure:: _static/CreateInstance_Clone2.png

 The form will show the settings of the selected instance.
-They can be edited and saved by clicking at the "Create" button.
+They can be edited and saved by clicking on the "Create" button.
 The new instance will appear in the list of instances.

-4. **Delete** a stream clicking at the corresponding icon in the Actions block near the name of the stream you want to delete.
+4. **Delete** a stream clicking on the corresponding icon in the Actions block near the name of the stream you want to delete.

-.. note:: An instance with statuses «Starting», «Started», «Stopping», «Deleting» can not be deleted.
+.. note:: An instance with statuses "Starting", "Started", "Stopping", "Deleting" can not be deleted.

 4. **View** an instance`s name and status.
 An instance may have the following statuses: